quicwg/base-drafts/draft-ietf-quic-transport.md

 sending a WINDOW_UPDATE frame.
 A receiver MUST NOT renege on an advertisement;
 that is, once a receiver advertises an offset via a WINDOW_UPDATE frame, it MUST NOT subsequently advertise a smaller offset.
-A sender may receive WINDOW_UPDATE frames out of order; a sender MUST therefore ignore any reductions in flow control credit.
+A sender may receive WINDOW_UPDATE frames out of order; a sender MUST therefore ignore any WINDOW_UPDATE that does not move the window forward.

 A receiver MUST close the connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error ({{error-handling}}) if the